NethServer/nethserver-firewall-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_TrafficShaping.rst

 Description
     An optional description that
     clearly states the purpose of the rule.
-For example: background for FTP service.
+For example, *background for FTP service*.